Can CBD Help Cushing’s Disease in Horses?

 Symptoms of Cushing’s in Horses

-Like with dogs, the onset of Cushing’s is slow and symptoms may not be immediately apparent.
+The onset of Cushing’s is slow and symptoms may not be immediately apparent.
 According to horse vet, Dr. Diane Wagner, the following symptoms may be recognized with Cushing’s:

 - Long, thick haircoat